elylucas/nest-ngconf/Guide.md

 > The Ionic CLI invokes the same generator the Angular CLI would, except in special cases where there are Ionic specific modifications to make to the file.

-This creates a service at `src/client/app/services/missions.service.ts`.
-Take note that from here on out we have multiple file with the same name in this project (one on the client and one on the server), so make sure you are in the right file!
+This command creates a service at `src/client/app/services/missions.service.ts`.
+Take note that from here on out we have multiple files with the same name in this project (one on the client and one on the server), so make sure you are in the right file!
 Update the class in the client file to the following:

 **snippet: gsr-angular-missions-service**